 In a startup’s overall business strategy, strategic planning has many benefits when done correctly.
 Along with raising capital through their overall strategy, it is equally essential for startups to have a PR strategy in place.
 This is because companies that adopt good PR practices can do better at pitching investors, increasing backlinks to their owned media, increasing brand awareness, and setting themselves apart from their competition.

-Let us now look at some benefits that strategic planning can have on a startup’s PR strategy and overall business strategy.
+Let us now look at some benefits that strategic planning can have on a startup’s PR and overall business strategies.

 1) Allows organizations to be proactive rather than reactive